 The right to work for foreigners in Finland is determined by nationality.
 EU citizens are allowed to work in Finland without a residence permit as well as citizens of Norway, Iceland, Liechtenstein and Switzerland.
 However, a stay of more than three months must be registered with the Finnish Immigration Service.
 Nordic citizens must register with the Local Register Office.
 The applicant is responsible for registering his or her stay.
 A residence permit or visa issued by a Schengen country is not entitled to work in Finland, with the exception of work specifically appointed in Section 79 of the Aliens Act.

-An employee who is a national of a country other than the one mentioned above, or a so-called third-country national, usually needs a residence permit for employment.
-This can be either an employee's residence permit or another residence permit entitling to gainful employment.
+An employee who is a national of a country other than the one mentioned above, or a so-called third-country national, usually needs a residence permit for an employed person or another residence permit allowing to work in Finland.

-An employee's residence permit is applied for when the employee does not have another residence permit entitling him or her to gainful employment, and no other residence permit can be granted for gainful employment or the work cannot be performed without a residence permit.
+A residence permit for an employed person is applied for when the employee does not have another residence permit allowing him or her to work, and no other specific residence permit can be granted for the work or the work cannot be performed without a residence permit.

 The employer has the duty to ensure that a foreign worker has the right to work in Finland.
 The right to work can be checked from the residence permit card.
 If the employee does not have a valid residence permit, or if the employee's right to work is restricted to work in another professional field, the employer cannot employ him or her until an appropriate residence permit has been issued.